stadt-karlsruhe/ckanext-extractor/README.rst

 ``ckanext.extractor.indexed_fields`` option.
 It takes a space-separated list of field names::

-    ckanext.extractor.indexed_fields = contents author
+    ckanext.extractor.indexed_fields = fulltext author

-The fulltext of a document is available via the ``contents`` field.
+The fulltext of a document is available via the ``fulltext`` field.
 Field names are case-insensitive.
 You can use wildcards (``*`` and ``?``) to match multiple field names.
 To index all fields simply set